 A wilderness permit is required year-round for backpacking, overnight climbing, or any other overnight stay in the Yosemite Wilderness.
 A wilderness permit is not required for day hikes (unless hiking to Half Dome) or for staying in lodging facilities and frontcountry campgrounds.

 Wilderness permits are only issued to a limited number people for each trailhead in order to provide outstanding opportunities for solitude, as required by the Wilderness Act.
 Since many trails are very popular, reservations are required from late April through October.
 Of each daily quota for a trailhead, 60 percent can be reserved 24 weeks in advance.
 The remaining 40 percent are available seven days in advance.

-Once you know where you want to begin your hike from, use the trailheads map [1.5 MB PDF] to determine the name of your trailhead.
+Please consult our trail descriptions to help you decide where you want to hike.
+Once you know where you want to start your hike and your direction of travel, use the trailheads map [1.5 MB PDF] to determine which trailhead to apply for.
 The trailhead information page has additional information, including quotas for each trailhead, parking information, and other details.

 Frequently Asked Questions